GPU-Accelerated Energy-Conserving Methods for the Two-Dimensional Hyperbolized Serre-Green-Naghdi Equations: Numerical Experiments

 We validate our numerical model by comparing its results with experimental data from Dingemans~\cite{Dingemans1994, Dingemans1997}.
 This experiment involves wave propagation over a submerged trapezoidal bar and has become a standard benchmark for dispersive wave models.
 The bathymetry and initial condition, along with the positions of the six wave gauges, are shown in Figure~\ref{fig:dingemans_bathymetry_initial_condition}.

 Dingemans' original experiment~\cite{Dingemans1994, Dingemans1997} employed a wave maker at $x = 0$ to generate waves with amplitude $A = 0.02$ moving to the right.
 For our numerical simulation, we use a spatial domain of $[-138, 46]$ in the $x$-direction with periodic boundary conditions.
-The setup is uniformly repeated in the $y$-direction to ensure a two-dimensional implementation, effectively reducing to a one-dimensional problem as all cross-derivative terms vanish.
+The setup is uniformly repeated in the $y$-direction to ensure a two-dimensional implementation, effectively reducing to a one-dimensional problem.
 Due to the second-order spatial accuracy of our implementation, we employ a relatively fine grid resolution of $\Delta x = 0.008$ to ensure adequate resolution of the wave dynamics.

-The initial condition consists of a constant water depth $\eta = 0.8$ with a sinusoidal perturbation of amplitude $A = 0.02$.
+The initial condition consists of a constant water depth $h + b = 0.8$ with a sinusoidal perturbation of amplitude $A = 0.02$.
 The phase of the perturbation and corresponding velocity field are determined from the linear dispersion relation of the Euler equations, following the approach of~\cite{svard2025novel, lampert2025structure}.
 The horizontal offset of the perturbation is adjusted manually to achieve good phase agreement with the experimental data at the first wave gauge.

 The bottom topography is defined by a trapezoidal bar